 My dictionary defines political as “relating to the government or public affairs…” For writing to be political, it needn’t discuss the current President, the votes of Congress, or a state election—although it might.
 A relation to public affairs is enough.
 Now, how might we delineate public affairs from private ones?

 To begin, and for reasons which should become obvious, let’s also equate the private with the personal.
 My trusty dictionary defines personal as “of or concerning one’s private life, relationships, and emotions.”
-To a degree, we may use the words private and personal interchangeably, but this text will prefer the word personal when possible.
+To a degree, we may thus use the words private and personal interchangeably, but this text will prefer the word personal when possible.

 The emotional need for privacy is powerful.
 Individually and culturally, we continually construct personal-private boundaries, both psychological and physical.
 We rightly defend our privacy and, in the United States, the Fourth Amendment exists to protect it.
 Furthermore, the Fourth Amendment’s protections constrain the state, which can never secure absolute control so long as its citizens retain some privacy, a point underscored by George Orwell.4 The mere fight for privacy, or declaring something personal, is counterintuitively also a publicly political act.
 The personal is in this sense logically political.